India women 232 for 8 (Deepti 78, Raj 53, Sripali 3-28) beat Sri Lanka women 216 for 7 (Manodara 61, Yadav 2-23, Goswami 2-26) by 16 runs

 By the time Goswami came back in the 37th over, the required rate had climbed up to 9.28.
 Shashikala Siriwardene, the former captain who had played a substantial part to stun India in the last World Cup, however, refused to give in.
 Her 60-run stand with wicketkeeper Dilani Manodara inspired a late fightback.
 Siriwardene clobbered two fours apiece in the 37th and the 38th over and survived a couple of run-out chances before falling for 37 to Goswami.

-Manodara kept the chase alive with a second ODI half-century that featured a healthy tally of inside-out drives, reverse sweeps and paddle scoops.
+Despite the breakthrough, Manodara motored on and kept the chase alive with a second ODI half-century that featured a healthy tally of inside-out drives, reverse sweeps and paddle scoops.
 Her resistance towards the end was made easier by a rather casual approach from India.
 A spread-out field ensured singles didn't dry up, and some sloppy fielding - including Goswami's boot-work in the outfield that gave away a four, and a missed stumping to reprieve Manodara - kept Sri Lanka in the game.
 It took a flighted offbreak from Deepti to end Manodara's 61-run innings in the 48th over and the lower order then managed only 25 runs out of 42 required off last 17 deliveries.